 Is the likelihood variance the same during the learning and washout period?
 If so, authors need to justify why given that the sensory information is quite distinct during these two experimental periods.

-We thank the reviewer for this comment regarding the likelihood function, and we have now added a justification in the main text.
-To summarize, as the likelihood function represents the sensory estimate of where to step, this is based on the visual target information provided during Learning.
+Yes, and we have now added a justification for assuming the same variances in the main text.
+To summarize, the likelihood function represents the sensory estimate of where to step which is based on the visual target information provided during Learning.
 During washout, there is no visual target provided, instead, the “target” step length is the return to normal walking (i.e., baseline (a)symmetry).
-While it would be possible to fit two separate likelihoods to the different conditions, parsimony dictates that only one likelihood function is necessary if we assume that sensory uncertainty around target step lengths is the same during both conditions.
+While it would be possible to fit two separate likelihoods to the different conditions, parsimony dictates that only one likelihood function is necessary if we assume that sensory uncertainty around target step lengths is similar during both conditions.
 (We note here that if we had asked participants to do anything other than return to normal walking during the washout, we would want to fit separate likelihoods).
 Given that the target step length is their usual walking pattern, we believe this assumption is justified.
 Put another way, if the participants were able to see the baseline target lines on the screen during the Washout phase (without the feedback of their step lengths) we would not expect behavior to be different as compared to a condition in which the visual targets were not visible, nor would we expect the level of uncertainty about where to step to change.
 We have added further justification to the Model Based Methods section (lines 264-265).

 Authors need to provide a rational for their proposed update rules for the prior distribution of the target step length

-We thank the reviewer for pointing this out.
 We have added a rationale for the adaptive priors in the Model Based Methods section (lines 265-266).
 We now make clear that the adaptive priors express one way that the brain may adjust its belief about the consistency of the environment as more data (evidence) arrives—in other words, how the brain learns new priors.
 As empirical support for this view, we cite Verstynen and Sabes 2011, where they show that use-dependent learning is more accurately modeled using adaptive priors versus their normative Bayesian model in which prior variances were “hand-tuned” to match the target variance, an assumption the authors explicitly state as likely not being correct.

 While authors explain in here the computational differences between the two hypothesis, the distinct predictions from each of these models need to be explained more explicitly.